popsim-consortium/analysis/two_population_analysis/readme.md

 }
 ```

+Currently smcpp only runs when "chrm_list" is defined as chr22.
 Once you have creates a directory which contains the config file
 simply run snakemake from _this_ directory (two_population_analysis), and point it to your analysis run
 directory, like so